chriseldredge/Klondike/README.md

 Available from the Releases tab on github.

 Alternatively, you can clone the [Klondike-Release](https://github.com/themotleyfool/Klondike-Release) git repo to make upgrading easier.

+## What is Klondike

+Klondike is an asp.net web application you deploy to your own web server or to the cloud that works as a private NuGet package feed for storing private packages your organization creates.
+Klondike can also automatically restore packages sourced from 3rd party feeds, such as the nuget.org public feed, to keep your build server humming even when nuget.org is unavailable.

+Klondike performs dramatically better than the standard NuGet.Server provider and adds lots of extra features you can't get anywhere else.
+Klondikes use of Lucene.Net means that the install footprint is light.
+Simply grab the binaries, stand up an IIS site and you're done.
+Much easier than deploying your own NuGet Gallery.

 ## Building Locally